riceissa/issarice.com/wiki/quora.md

 [my qs]: https://www.quora.com/Issa-Rice/questions

-I also have about 80 answers on the site as of August 2015, some of which are archived on this site at [My Quora answers]().
+I also have about 80 answers on the site as of August 2015, some of which are archived on this site at [[My Quora answers]].

 I think Quora has the potential to produce long-lasting content, but [similarly to Vipul Naik, I am uncertain of the social value of contributing](http://vipulnaik.com/quora/)[^vipul].